ladroid/goku/README.md

 1. Press Tools
 2. Press Build and choose Web

+## How to enable Viewport

+To enable Viewport go to Preferences -> General -> Enable canvas

 ## TODO (is prioritised)

 * ~~make finally a separate .rs file instead of one big~~